FabianSimonGross/AssemblyManagementTool/README.md

 ## AssemblyVoting

-Simple OpenSource Variant using Next.js, MySQL and LDAP so smaller Assemblys are able to coordinate a Meeting easily.
+Simple OpenSource Variant of an Assembly Voting and Agenda System using Next.js, MySQL and LDAP so smaller Assemblys are able to coordinate a Assembly easily.

 ## Deploy with docker-compose and traefik